cyuen1118/project/README.md

 The program require install PyQt5 with inputting "pip install PyQt5" in the terminal.

-Usage:
+User Guide (how to run your Python code):

-Run the main.py file and filled with requried information (e.g Passenger name, Passenger number, Age, Gender, flight type).
+Run the main.py file with PyQt5 and filled with requried information (e.g Passenger name, Passenger number, Age, Gender, flight type).
 Then the user could click the "Add Passenger" button to update passenger information.

 Flight added with domestic flight: